 The EE graduate program offers specialization in Digital Design, Signal Processing and Communication, Networking, VLSI, and Analog and Mixed Signal ICs.
 Thesis, project, or courses-only options are available to complete the degree.
 Industry internships are a strong component of the graduate program.
 Graduates of the program work in industry or continue with a doctoral program.

-Our highly qualified EE faculty members are supported by 20 adjuncts from local industry, and 15 Teaching Associates.
+Our highly qualified EE faculty includes 20 full time regular faculty members, 20 adjuncts from local industry and more than 20 teaching associates.
 Regular faculty members are active in research and publications, including authoring of textbooks adopted by many universities and colleges around the world.

 State-of-the-art industry sponsored labs for education and research is the distinguishing strength of the EE department.